PaulStapel/PaulStapel.github.io/content/meditation/the-slow-days.md

     - meditation
 ---

-> Winter is a slow heartbeat, an aged murmur of lifelong love   -- Angie Weiland-Crosby
+> "Winter is a slow heartbeat, an aged murmur of lifelong love" [Angie Weiland-Crosby]

 During these cold winter months, it is easy to let the mind slow down to a halt.
 The combination of cold temperature and short days makes for a season of tiredness, but also of tranquility.
 I wanted to take this slow afternoon to reflect on this beautiful January, and to shape my winter ways.